cloudposse/terraform-aws-iam-assumed-roles/README.md

 # tf_assumed_roles

-Provides two IAM roles and two IAM groups allowing assume roles
+Provides two IAM roles and two IAM groups assuming these roles

+- role and group named as **ops** has Administratror (full) access to AWS resources
+- role and group named as **readonly** has ReadOnly access to AWS resources

+To give some user Administrator's access just add user to group **ops**

 ### Module usage